4 years full-time (plus optional placement year)

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

-The Department of Electronic Engineering offers a number of £500 scholarships for the best performing foundation year students, after the first term of the course.
-These are open to both UK/EU and international students.
+The School of Physics, Engineering and Technology offers a number of scholarships for the best performing foundation year students, after the first semester of the course.

 Our courses are highly intensive.
 Your timetabled activities each week will include: